 The same statute that authorizes Treasury to redeem existing investments during a debt issuance suspension period also authorizes Treasury to suspend new investments by the CSRDF.
-On June 30, approximately \$70 billion in CSRDF investments mature.
+On June 28, approximately \$70 billion in CSRDF investments mature.
 In addition, an interest payment of an estimated \$13 billion is scheduled to be made to the fund on that date.
 Ordinarily the proceeds of the maturing investments would be reinvested and the interest payment would be invested.
-If, however, a debt issuance suspension period is in place at this time, Treasury may suspend these investments.
+If, however, a debt issuance suspension period is in place at this time, Treasury may suspend this investment.
 Suspending these investments would free up and conserve a combined total of approximately \$83 billion in headroom.
 In addition, the Postal Accountability and Enhancement Act of 2006 provides that investments in the PSRHBF shall be made in the same manner as investments for the CSRDF.
-Investing the PSRHBF in the same manner as the CSRDF would free up approximately \$4 billion in headroom.
+Investing the PSRHBF in the same manner as the CSRDF would free up approximately \$3 billion in headroom.
 It should be understood that this suspension of investment is a one-time measure: it is only available at the end of June.

-new employer and employee contributions each month.
-Therefore, each month approximately \$2.9 billion in headroom that would otherwise be used is conserved.
+employer and employee contributions each month.
+Therefore, each month approximately \$3 billion in headroom that would otherwise be used is conserved.

-3 After the debt limit impasse has ended, Treasury is required to put the CSRDF and PSRHBF investment portfolio into the position it would have been in if the impasse had not occurred, and to restore lost interest on the next regularly scheduled interest payment date on the Treasury securities held by the CSRDF and PSRHBF.
+&lt;sup>3 After the debt limit impasse has ended, Treasury is required to put the CSRDF and PSRHBF investment portfolio into the position it would have been in if the impasse had not occurred, and to restore lost interest on the next regularly scheduled interest payment date on the Treasury securities held by the CSRDF and PSRHBF.

-4 Similarly, on September 30, the CSRDF will receive a statutory contribution of approximately \$37 billion from the general fund of the Treasury, and on December 31 an interest payment of an estimated \$13 billion is scheduled to be made to the CSRDF.
+&lt;sup>4 In addition, on September 30, 2019, the CSRDF will receive a statutory contribution of approximately \$41 billion from the general fund of the Treasury.
 Ordinarily, these contributions would be invested.
 If, however, a debt issuance suspension period is in place on the particular dates when these contributions are made, Treasury may suspend these investments.

-5On June 30, approximately \$3 billion in PSRHBF investments mature and an interest payment of approximately \$1 billion is due.
-Ordinarily the proceeds of the maturing investments would be reinvested and the interest payment would be invested.
+&lt;sup>5On June 28, approximately \$2 billion in PSRHBF investments mature and an interest payment of approximately \$1 billion is due.
+Ordinarily, the proceeds of the maturing investments would be reinvested and the interest payment would be invested.
 But with the investment suspension authority available, Treasury may suspend these investments.